mangalam-research/btw/tech_notes.rst

 processing done on nginx's file is to change all instances of ``@PWD@`` with the top of the code tree.

-The Django server started by `start_nginx` is based on `LiveServerTestCase` and consequently organises its run time environment in the same way.
+The Django server started by `start_server` is based on `LiveServerTestCase` and consequently organises its run time environment in the same way.
 The test suite sends a signal to the server so that with each new feature, the server resets itself.
 This